nadako/TinkStateSharp/README.md

 ### Observable

-The core interface representing observable data is called `Observable` and is pretty straghtforward (some minor details omitted for brevity):
+The core interface representing observable data is called `Observable` and is pretty straightforward (some minor details omitted for brevity):

 ```cs
 interface Observable<T>